Nathan Barnatt: Career

 In July 2018, Barnatt played a fast-talking salesman in an ad for the game Sonic Mania.
 In the ad, he is trying to sell a faceless customer a copy of a fictional game called Finger GunZ.
 However, the customer is repeatedly drawn to the gameplay of Sonic Mania Plus.
 Deliberately edited to look and sound like a 1990s commercial, the customer talks about all the features of Sonic Mania Plus and its low price while Barnatt repeatedly tries to sell Finger GunZ with comments taking direct jabs at the games industry.

 In 2019, Barnatt created a YouTube channel called Dad, featuring the web series Dad Feels following a character named Dad.
 Though it is often called an alternate reality game (ARG), Barnatt disowns the term.
 The series concluded its first season consisting of three acts in December 2020.
 The series was a surprising success for Barnatt, who was experiencing financial struggles severe enough that he prepared to live in his van.

 In August 2019, Barnatt appeared as a guest on an episode of Rental Reviews in which they reviewed the 1971 film Duel, and appeared again in September 2019, this time reviewing the 1982 film First Blood both as himself and Keith Apicary.

 In June 2021, Barnatt appeared on season 16 of America's Got Talent as his character Keith Apicary where he received four "yes" votes from the judges for his dance routine.
 On the semi-final live show broadcast August 25, 2021, Apicary did not make it through to the next round.

 In May 2022 and April 2023, Barnatt participated in the Creator Clash boxing events as his "Dad" character.
 In the 2022 event, he won his match against Matt Watson by TKO in 22 seconds.
 At the 2023 event, he defeated Starkilla after Starkilla forfeited between the first and second rounds.
 In his winning speech, Barnatt called out WWE and stated he still has the paperwork provided by them.

 In March 2025, his "Dad" character made an appearance on an episode of Make Some Noise featured on Dropout.

+In June 2026, Barnett participated in his third boxing match as his "Dad" character.
+The event was held in Germany as part of the Fame Fighting vs. Misfits Boxing event, with Barnatt representing Misfits against Turkish mixed martial artist Ediz Tasci, who represented Fame.
+During the match, Barnett forfeited the match in the first round after Tasci hit with some direct punches to the face.
+Later that year, Barnett returned to the ring and faced Cherdleys on the undercard of Henry Cejudo vs. Javon Walton.
+The bout took place on September 26 at the James L. Knight Center in Miami, Florida in which Barnatt defeated Cherdleys via technical knockout in the second round.